ICOS-Carbon-Portal/infrastructure/devops/README.md

-  `roles/icos.cpmeta_rdfstore/templates/application_rdfstore.conf`: the `rdfStore` section it alone owns, plus `roles/icos.rdf_common/templates/application_shared.conf`, which holds the values it shares with `cpmeta` - the `rdflog` database, the DataCite credential and the ENVRI hosts - and one further template for the instance-server/graph layout of the deployment flavour at hand. `meta_shared_config_files` (`group_vars/all/core.yml`, overridden per inventory) picks that shared list, and both services render the same list into their generated `application.conf`, so their views cannot drift.
+  `roles/icos.cpmeta_rdfstore/templates/application_rdfstore.conf`: the `rdfStore` section it alone owns, plus `roles/icos.rdf_common/templates/application_shared.conf`, which holds the values it shares with `cpmeta` - the `rdflog` database, the DataCite credential and the ENVRI hosts.
+Both services include that same template in their generated `application.conf`, so their views cannot drift.
 Neither service includes templates from the other's role.
 - Which RDF logs get restored into which named graph, and any partial replay offsets, are derived from that shared `cpmeta.instanceServers` configuration, so an instance server added for meta is picked up by rdfStore's replay automatically.